 Base your meals on starchy foods: bread, potatoes, pasta, rice, and noodles all contain fewer than half the calories of fats.
-Products based on whole grains also contain more fibre which is important for bowel health and can make you feel fuller for longer.
+Products based on whole grains also contain more fibre, which is important for digestive health.
+Eating more dietary fibre helps reduce the risk of constipation and may make you feel fuller for longer.

 Eat a variety of fruit and vegetables as they contain different combinations of vitamins and minerals.
 Whether fresh, frozen, dried or tinned, they all count!

 Eat fish on regular basis.
-Aim for at least two portions per week, one of which should be oily e.g. salmon, fresh tuna, sardines, mackerel or trout.
+Aim for at least two portions per week, one of which should be oily e.g. salmon, sardines, mackerel or trout.

 Drink plenty of fluids aiming for around 8-10 glasses per day.
 Water is the healthiest option to ensure you stay hydrated and minimise your calorie intake.